LahkLeKey/MauiStory.App/README.md

   Not a single economy item will be "generated". (the source entity is the only "generation" part of this aspect but thats a different rabbit hole) e.g.) Blacksmith npc that normally just takes some gold and spits out an item from thin air)
 >Depending how this is set up you could cause entire populations to die out due to a player overfarming resources and causing a drought in the area.
+NPC's will also harvest the same resources when needed.
+For all intents and purposes they are bots not npcs.
+They cant do anything a player cant.

 Q: Anticheat?
 >Layers of standard deviation on various game elements should be enough in theory.
 I have found that many anti-cheats shoot themselves in the foot with an over engineered solution.
 If the vast majority of your playerbase does not cheat you can use this data to identify outliers.
 You can just gracefully reject those with the only caviate being that anyone lucky enough beyond the threshold of consideration will have the node rolled back in time and lose a bit of progression (without a disconnect).
 On the flip side If the vast majority of your playerbase is cheaters... are they really cheating?